The Emigrants (Sebald novel): Summary

 In The Emigrants, Sebald's narrator recounts his involvement with and the life stories of four different characters, all of whom are emigrants (to England and the United States).
 As with most of Sebald's work, the text strays sharply from general formats of plot and narrative.
 It also includes many black and white, unlabeled photographs.
-James Wood, in an introduction for Sebald's final novel, Austerlitz, claims that roughly 30 percent of the photographs in The Emigrants bear "an entirely fictious relationship with their supposed subjects."
+James Wood, in an introduction for Sebald's final novel, Austerlitz, claims that roughly 30 percent of the photographs in The Emigrants bear "an entirely fictitious relationship with their supposed subjects."
 For example, Ambros Adelwarth's farewell note and its accompanying photograph were creations of Sebald himself.

 Dr. Henry Selwyn is the estranged husband of Sebald's landlady.
 Selwyn fought in the First World War and has an interest in gardening and tending to animals.
 He confides in Sebald about his Lithuanian Jewish family's immigration to England from Lithuania, and suspects that it is this secretive, alien past that contributed to the dissolution of his relationship with his wife.
 He commits suicide by inserting a gun in his mouth.
 Selwyn, and the other members of his household, were loosely based upon the family and staff who resided in the house in Wymondham (Norfolk, UK) in which Sebald rented a room when he first took up his post as a lecturer in European literature at the University of East Anglia, in 1970.

 Paul Bereyter was the narrator's childhood teacher in a town referenced in the text only as "S".
 A quarter Jewish, he found employment difficult in the period leading up to the Second World War, although he eventually served in the Wehrmacht.
 Teaching in the small school after the war, Bereyter found a passion for his students while living a lonely, quiet life.
 In later years, his eyesight began to fail and he moved to France, where he met and spent much time with Mme Landau, from whom the narrator obtains most of his information about Bereyter.
 Like Selwyn, Bereyter commits suicide, by lying down on railway tracks.